Perspectives on QCD, Topology and the Strong CP Problem: Introduction

 \section{Introduction}

 Quantum Chromodynamics (QCD) is the non-Abelian gauge theory of the strong interaction, forming a crucial part of the Standard Model of particle physics.
-The most general renormalizable and gauge-invariant QCD Lagrangian includes a CP-violating term,
+The most general local gauge-invariant Lagrangian density consistent with Lorentz invariance allows a $CP$-violating term,

 where $F_{\mu\nu}^a$ is the gluon field strength, $\tilde{F}^{a\mu\nu}$ its dual, $g$ the strong coupling constant, and $\theta$ a real parameter.
 The conventional argument is that in principle any value of $\theta$ is allowed.
 The presence of this term introduces $CP$ violation in the strong sector.
 However, experimental limits on the neutron electric dipole moment (EDM) constrain $\theta < 10^{-10}$ \citep{Baker2006ts, Abel2020gbr}.
-This is the basis of the so-called strong $CP$ problem.
+This is the basis of the so-called strong $CP$ problem \cite{Witten:1979vv,Crewther1979,Abel2020gbr,Vafa:1984xg}

 There has been significant recent interest in the strong $CP$ problem, both in clarifying its conceptual underpinnings and in assessing proposed solutions.
-Some recent examples include: (i) An analysis by Benabou {\it et al.} \citep{Benabou2025} argues to reinforce the reality of the strong $CP$ problem and highlights gauged discrete symmetries as plausible ultraviolet frameworks; (ii) Kaplan, Melia, and Rajendran \citep{Kaplan2025} have also explored foundational aspects of the $\theta$ parameter and its status as a property of the quantum state rather than an explicit term in the Hamiltonian \citep{Kaplan2025}; (iii) Dvali {\it et al.} \citep{Dvali2025} propose a ``gauge axion" emerging from a two-form gauge field that addresses the quality problem associated with ordinary Peccei-Quinn axions; and (iv) Strumia \citep{Strumia2025} surveys a range of traditional solutions, including axion, parity, and discrete symmetry approaches, and proposes new ideas based on $CP$ embedded in larger symmetry structures.
+Some recent examples include: (i) An analysis by Benabou {\it et al.} \citep{Benabou2025} argues to reinforce the reality of the strong $CP$ problem and highlights gauged discrete symmetries as plausible ultraviolet frameworks; (ii) Kaplan, Melia, and Rajendran \citep{Kaplan:2025JHEP050} have also explored foundational aspects of the $\theta$ parameter and its status as a property of the quantum state rather than an explicit term in the Hamiltonian; (iii) Dvali {\it et al.} \citep{Dvali2025} propose a ``gauge axion" emerging from a two-form gauge field that addresses the quality problem associated with ordinary Peccei-Quinn axions; (iv) Strumia \citep{Strumia2025} surveys a range of traditional solutions, including axion, parity, and discrete symmetry approaches, and proposes new ideas based on $CP$ embedded in larger symmetry structures; and (v) Schierholz {\it et al.} \citep{Nakamura:2021meh,Schierholz:2024var} argue that color fields produced by quarks and gluons are screened, and confinement is lost, for bare vacuum angles $|\theta|>0$.
+A sample of recent lattice studies of the $\theta$ term include Ref.~\cite{Gattringer:2020mbf,Iida:2024irv,Kotov_2025,bonanno2025strongcpproblemtheta}.
+An extensive review of strong $CP$ problem and the axion has recently been given by Sannino \cite{Sannino:2026wgx}.
 These works illustrate the active theoretical effort to both sharpen the definition of the strong $CP$ problem and to evaluate the landscape of possible solutions.